Tax credits for medical expenses, people with disabilities, and caregivers

 Expenses for medical services not available in your area

-Eligibility criteria: If you live in Québec, you may be eligible to claim travel and lodging expenses for medical services not available in your area within 200 kilometres of your home; or moving expenses paid to move to within 80 kilometres of a health establishment in Québec located 200 kilometres or more from your former home.
+Eligibility criteria: If you live in Québec, you may be eligible to claim travel and lodging expenses paid in the previous calendar year for medical services not available in your area within 200 kilometres of your home, or moving expenses paid in the previous calendar year to move within 80 kilometres of a health establishment in Québec located 200 kilometres or more from your former home.

 Registered Disability Savings Plan